 - Lugaw with Gulay and Boiled Eggs – Cook your usual lugaw and add in some malunggay, or spinach, or other easy to cook greens, add some flaked fish (left overs from last night’s dinner?) and then a boiled egg.

 - Mini Pancakes with fruits – Make smaller versions of your usual hotcakes, and then spread a bit of butter (if you are up to it), a bit of honey or pancake syrup then top with fruit.
 We usually serve either banana or mangoes because that is what’s always in season and affordable pa.
 You can also spread some peanut butter if your kid is not allergic to peanut butter.
 Pure yum!

 So there you have it, I hope I was able to augment your repertoire of Filipino breakfast meals for babies and toddlers.
 If and when you run out of ideas, do not hesitate to serve what your kid what you also eat for breakfast because sooner or later she also has to eat what you eat (as long as these are healthy of course!)

-Please drop by my facebook page for feedbacks, comments or recipe suggestions
+Please drop by my facebook page to check out our album o BLW Meal ideas and for feedbacks, comments or recipe suggestions

 Looking forward to hearing from you.